jharwell/sierra/docs/src/tutorials/plugin/expdef/index.rst

    plugin will go.
 You don't *have* to call it this; if you want to use a different name, see :ref:`plugins/devguide/schemas` for options.

 - ``cmdline.py`` This file is optional.
-If your new engine doesn't need any additional cmdline arguments, you can skip it.
+If your new plugin doesn't need any additional cmdline arguments, you can skip it.

 These files will be populated as you go through the rest of the tutorial.

 #.
-Create additional cmdline arguments for the new engine by following
+Create additional cmdline arguments for the new plugin by following
    :ref:`plugins/devguide/cmdline`.